-Following the policy of the Graduate College the Geography program will conduct an annual review of all graduate students currently enrolled.
+Following the policy of the Graduate College the Geography and Geographic Information Science program will conduct an annual review of all graduate students currently enrolled.
 The purpose of the review is to evaluate a student's progress and to identify an ongoing pathway to professional success.
 The philosophy of the program reflects the following quote: "Research suggests that formal annual evaluations tend to increase the numbers of students who complete, and are therefore preferable to sporadic and informal reviews . . .
 Some form of progress-tracking, annually or each semester, allows the student and supervisor to meet and establish objectives for the year.
 This ensures that both students and advisors be held accountable for timely progress and for constructive feedback"-Council of Graduate Schools, "Ph.D.
 Completion and Attrition"

 The annual review of Geography program will be conducted in the middle of the Spring semester.
-The review will begin with a self-assessment using the Annual Progress Report form available online [provide URL].
-Once the student has completed the form they will forward it to their advisor who will add comments on the student's progress and the plan for the upcoming academic year.
-Following Graduate College guidelines, the student and advisor must meet in person (Skype or a similar program is an option) to discuss the advisor's feedback.
-After this discussion the student and advisor must sign the form and forward it to the Director of Graduate Studies for a second review.
+The review will begin with a self-assessment using the Annual Progress Report form available online at (https://my.atlas.illinois.edu/evaluations/).
+Once the student has completed and saved the form, they will forward it to their advisor, along with a CV, who will add comments on the student's progress and the plan for the upcoming academic year.
+Following Graduate College guidelines, the student and advisor must meet in person Skype or a similar program is an option) to discuss the advisor's feedback.
+After this discussion, the student and advisor must sign the form and forward it to the Director of Graduate Studies for a second review.
 If there is disagreement of opinion between the student and the advisor on the performance evaluation, proposed plan of action, or both, the Director of Graduate Studies must be informed explicitly by the advisor.
 The Department Head or other faculty member will provide the second review if the student's advisor is the DGS.
 It is stressed that the primary purpose of this review is to provide positive feedback and discussion to assist the student in their progress towards graduation and other career goals.
 The review will also be used as the basis for appointment and funding decisions.
 A meeting of the Committee of the Department will be held to discuss the annual reviews of every student.